Sequential Design/Illustration MA

 The project was based on a simple idea: If we can learn how to convey our life story in a book with words and illustrations perhaps we can further our awareness of who we are and what is around us.

 This was part of Margarida's Encounters project.
-While on the MA Sequential Design/Illustration course at the University of Brighton, Faculty of Arts, Margarida received a UNESCO grant and support of Inov-Art (Portuguese Government) to develop and undertake this major community narrative project in Africa to help generate sustainable social development through storytelling.
+While on the MA Sequential Design/Illustration course at the University of Brighton, College of Arts and Humanities, Margarida received a UNESCO grant and support of Inov-Art (Portuguese Government) to develop and undertake this major community narrative project in Africa to help generate sustainable social development through storytelling.

 Back in England she produced as her course work the children’s book and a stop-motion movie 'Eva' about how Africa and Europe meet through two children called Eva.